mscerts/hub/src/content/docs/vouchers/Microsoft ESI.md

 For those who don't have it and are interested in getting your company enrolled, unfortunately there is not much information available online.
 Reliable ways to get more information is to get in contact with your Microsoft representative and ask them.
 It is also usually part of a Enterprise Agreement.

 You get access to:
-- Live trainings by Microsoft Certified Trainers
+- Live trainings by Microsoft Certified Trainers.
+These trainings also give you access to Skillable (LearnOnDemand) labs.
+These are the same labs you can see on GitHub but you get a subscription to complete them for free.
+There are also challenge labs who are aimed at imitating the real exam lab format, where you are given a task and have to complete it on your own.
 - Microsoft official MeasureUp practice tests (being slowly replaced by Microsoft's new practice assessments for exams that have one)
 - And 50% off vouchers for all Fundamental, Azure and SCI exams.